opencurriculum-in/opencurriculum-in.github.io_code/content/en/about/_index.md

 {{% /pageinfo %}}

 The project was created by [Girish Varma](https://girishvarma.in), a faculty at [IIIT Hyderabad](https://iiit.ac.in/), as a means of continously improving his teaching material and curating resources from the web.
 While creating formatted notes for each topic is ideal, it is not necessarly meant to be like a textbook, but rather a curration of most relevant materials from the web, which will help the students understand each topic well.
+Currently it hosts videos, notes, problems and links to other resources on the web on a per lecture basis.
+It also allows anyone to make changes to the content easily in the browswer itself.